 The Audit Committee ("AC") comprises four (4) Independent Non-Executive Directors.
-The AC therefore complied with paragraphs 15.09 (1) and 15.10 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad which state that the AC must be composed of not fewer than three (3) members, all of whom must be non-executive directors with a majority of them being independent directors with at least one (1) member being a qualified accountant and the Chairman, an Independent Director.
+The AC therefore complied with paragraphs 15.09 (1) and 15.10 of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad which state that the AC must be composed of not fewer than three (3) members, all of whom must be non-executive directors with a majority of them being independent directors with at least one (1) member having fulfilled the financial expertise requisite of the Main Market Listing Requirements of Bursa Malaysia Securities Berhad and the Chairman, an Independent Director.

 During the financial year under review, the AC held four (4) meetings.
-The members of the AC and record of their attendance at the Committee Meetings held during the financial year ended 31 December 2019 are as follows:
+The members of the AC and record of their attendance at the Committee Meetings held during the financial year ended 31 December 2020 are as follows:

-Members Designation Attendance at meetings in 2019 Sobri bin Abu Chairman (Independent Non-Executive Director) 4/ 4 Tan Sri A. Razak bin Ramli Member (Senior Independent Non-Executive Director) 4/ 4 Tan Sri Dato' Seri Ahmad Ramli bin Haji Mohd Nor Member (Independent Non-Executive Director) 2/ 4 Dato' Sri Khazali bin Haji Ahmad Member (Independent Non-Executive Director) 4/ 4
+Members Designation Attendance at meetings in 2020 Sobri bin Abu Chairman (Independent Non-Executive Director) 4/4 Tan Sri A. Razak bin Ramli Member (Senior Independent Non-Executive Director) 4/4 Tan Sri Dato' Seri Ahmad Ramli bin Haji Mohd Nor Member (Independent Non-Executive Director) 4/4 Dato' Sri Khazali bin Haji Ahmad Member (Independent Non-Executive Director) 4/4